-

 Commercial Processing and Sales License

-Businesses that research, processing, export, or commercial sale of cannabis products must obtain this license under the Thai Traditional Medicine Wisdom Protection and Promotion Act.
+Businesses involved in research, processing, export, or commercial sale of cannabis products must obtain this license under the Thai Traditional Medicine Wisdom Protection and Promotion Act.
+Key requirements include:

 - Applicants must own the premises, hold at least a three-year lease, or have written permission from the property owner.